Greginkansas/-openhab-openhab1wiki/Z-wave-Binding-Examples.md

+**TODO/Work in progress: This page needs sorting alphabetically, into categories and with headings**

 Here are some examples of valid binding configuration strings, as defined in the items configuration file:

     /* Some general z-wave statistics */